dirtsimple/php-server/README.md

 * `sites-available/default-ssl.conf` -- the default `server` block for the HTTPS protocol; includes `app.conf` to specify locations and server-level settings other than the listening port/protocol/certs.
 (This file is symlinked into `sites-enabled` if and only if a private key is available in `/etc/letsencrypt/live/$DOMAIN`.)
 * `cloudflare` -- the settings needed for correct IP detection/logging when serving via cloudflare; this file is automatically included by `nginx.conf` if `REAL_IP_CLOUDFLARE`is set to `1`.

-For backwards compatibility with `ngineered/nginx-php-fpm`, you can include a `conf/nginx/nginx-site.conf` and/or `conf/nginx/nginx-site-ssl.conf` in your code at `/var/www/html`.
+For backwards compatibility with `ngineered/nginx-php-fpm`, you can include a `conf/nginx/nginx-site.conf` and/or `conf/nginx/nginx-site-ssl.conf` in your `CODE_BASE` directory.
 Doing this will, however, disable any features of `app.conf` that you don't copy into them.
 It's recommended that you use `conf-tpl/etc/nginx/app.conf` instead, going forward.

 #### Environment